 Each of the three color channels of red, green, and blue has 255 stages of brightness.
 When the three primary colors are all 0, “LED light” is the darkest, that is, it turns off.
 When the three primary colors are all 255, “LED light” is the brightest.
 When superimposing the light emitted by the three primary colors, the colors will be mixed.
 However, the brightness is equal to the sum of all brightness, and the more you mix, the brighter the LED is.
 This process is known as additive mixing.

-- Osoyoo UNO Board (Fully compatible with Arduino UNO rev.3) x 1
+OSOYOO Basic Board for Arduino (Fully compatible with Arduino UNO rev.3) x 1

 First, please plug Osoyoo Magic I/O shield into UNO board: